Update – January 8, 2020: Google changed Canned Responses to Templates. This was edited to reflect that change.

 I think this could be very useful for a teacher who wears many different hats and communicates with different audiences.
 For instance, if she were emailing her students, she probably would not include her first name in her signature.
 She might want to include her class website, the best way to contact her, and other links that might be helpful for her students.
 When she is emailing her student’s parents, she might want to include her first and last name, her conference period so they know when she might be available, and other information she thinks could be useful for parents.
 If she was a cheerleader sponsor or a coach, then information that pertains to those activities might be included in her signature.
 There are endless possibilities.

-In order to set this up, you will need to know how to create a canned response or email template.
-Lori Gracey included a good written description about canned responses and how to set one up on this blog post.
-Google also has instructions for making a canned response.
+In order to set this up, you will need to know how to create an email template.
+Google also has instructions for making a template.”

 Below are some instructions on how to make multiple signatures.

 Step 1 – Create the Canned Responses or Templates